-It's the opportunity to learn, to grow our own food, and better understand food systems and the impact they have on our society.
+The OLG provides the opportunity to learn, to grow our own food, and better understand food systems and the impact they have on our society.
 We can make our communities self-sustaining, have access to fresh and healthy food, reconnect to the earth and our traditions, and nourish our bodies.
-During our first year, we will have about 1,200 square feet of planting space.
-Several planting options-- raised beds, containers, mounded beds, and constructed herb gardens—that will be available.
+During our first year, there were about 1,200 square feet of planting space.
+Several planting options—raised beds, containers, mounded beds, and constructed herb gardens—that will be available.
 Plots will be assigned by the OLG Garden Plot Committee (faculty, staff, and students).
-Before submitting this application, please read the Rules and Regulations and the Guidelines (on the reverse).
 By planting a garden space during our inaugural year, you will have the opportunity to provide us with valuable feedback and help us develop future policies to insure the maintenance of a thriving garden on a season-to-season and year-to-year basis.
 We look forward to building a sustainable gardening community at Santa Monica College and hope you will join us in this effort.
-There are currently 13 plots in the garden.
-These plots are distributed by the Organic Learning Garden Oversight Committee.
+Current plots are distributed by the Organic Learning Garden Oversight Committee.

-Program costs approximately 1.4 million dollars which is split between Associated Students and the "General Fund".
-All you need to ride a big blue bus with a valid staff or student ID, and ride for FREE, ANY LINE, ANY TIME.
+In 2007-2008, Santa Monica College subsidized 3 lines servicing the highest concentration of SMC students.Then in 2008-2009, the Associated Students pushed to increase the service to Any Line, Any Time.
+The program costs approximately 1.4 million dollars, split between the Associated Students and the "General Fund".
+All you need to ride a big blue bus is a valid staff or student ID, and ride for FREE: ANY LINE, ANY TIME.